-She has a Masters Degree in International Relations from the University of the Witwatersrand.
-She also has a background in Media studies and has worked at the South African Broadcasting Corporation and contributed to a project on Chinese presence in South Africa for the Canadian Broadcasting Corporation.
-Before joining SAIIA as a full-time researcher in 2012, she worked as a part-time research and events assistant for SAIIA's China in Africa Project.
+Yu-Shan joined SAIIA in 2010 as a research assistant for SAIIA's China in Africa Project.
+She became a Researcher in 2011–2015 and later Senior Researcher - 2016–2017.
+She is South African and has a Masters Degree in International Relations from the University of the Witwatersrand.
+She also has a background in Media studies and has assisted at the South African Broadcasting Corporation and contributed to a project on Chinese presence in South Africa for the Canadian Broadcasting Corporation.
+Yu-Shan is currently pursuing a PhD in International Relations, at the University of Pretoria.

-Wu YS, ‘The Political and Diplomatic Implications of Social Media: the Cases of China and South Africa’, African East-Asian Affairs (The China Monitor), 1, 2013, pp. 70-93.
+- Wu YS, ‘The Political and Diplomatic Implications of Social Media: the Cases of China and South Africa’, African East-Asian Affairs (The China Monitor), 1, 2013: 70-93.

 - Wu, Y., Sidiropoulos, E and Alden, C. China’s Belt and Road Initiative: Where does Africa fit?
 The Conversation, 29 May 2017.

 - Wu, Y. The AU’s new institutional reforms: implications for its relations with China The Conversation, 24 February 2017.